-For example, if the contract states the delivery must occur in June so the seller has the goods ready at their premises to place on a truck provided by the buyer’s carrier, and that carrier informs the seller that he will collect the goods on the 20th day of June but fails to do so, then buyer bears the risk of loss or damage to the goods from the end of the contract period being 30th June.
+For example, suppose the contract states the delivery must occur in June.
+The seller has the goods ready at their premises to place on a buyer’s carrier’s truck, and that carrier informs the seller that they will collect the goods on 20 June.

 Download our Free Carrier (FCA) Guide

-In this rule the seller has no obligation to the buyer for arranging carriage of the goods.
+Under FCA, the seller has no obligation to the buyer to arrange carriage of the goods.

-The seller however does have an obligation to provide the buyer with any information in its possession, including any transport-related security requirements, and requested by the buyer at its risk and request.
+The seller, however, does have an obligation to provide the buyer with any information it has that the buyer requests, including any transport-related security requirements.

-The seller’s responsibility for any transport-related security requirements is only up to delivery, so if the seller trucks the goods to the carrier’s premises then transport-related security requirements for that leg only are the seller’s.
+The seller is only responsible for any transport-related security requirements up to the moment of “delivery”.
+As such, if the seller trucks the goods to the carrier’s premises, the seller is only responsible for the transport-related security requirements for that leg of the journey.

-Nevertheless, and this is not covered by the Incoterms® 2020 rules, a wise seller would investigate taking out marine insurance on a contingency basis.
-If the goods are lost or damaged in transit, and the buyer therefore refuses to pay for them, in essence breaching the contract, the seller will want to have a fall-back of being able to claim on its own marine insurance.
+Nevertheless (and the Incoterms® 2020 rules do not cover this), a wise seller would investigate taking out marine insurance on a contingency basis.
+If the goods are lost or damaged in transit, causing the buyer to refuse to pay for them, the seller will want to have a fallback of being able to claim on its own marine insurance.

 A6 (Delivery/ Transport document)

 Under FCA, the seller must provide the buyer with proof that the goods have been “delivered” in accordance with A2.

 The exact form of proof is determined by both parties in the sales contract.
 It could be the buyer’s signature on a copy of the invoice, a forwarder’s cargo receipt or anything else that has been agreed.